CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 1. Organization XYZ pulls the updated Claim 123 on November 4th 2020

 ##### <a name="since"></a>Since Parameter
-To reduce the time that jobs take use the `_since` parameter in API calls.
-The `_since` parameter will allow you to grab EOBs data added since a specific date instead of all of the data available to the AB2D API.
+It is highly recommended and considered best practice to reduce job run times using the `_since` parameter on API calls.
+The `_since` parameter allows users to grab EOB data added or updated since a specified date rather than pulling all the data available to the API on each call.

-##### Example
+##### Since Parameter Scenario
-An example of this would be an organization XYZ that attested on March 1st 2020.
+Organization XYZ attests on March 1st 2020.
 The organization runs their first job on November 1st 2020.
 The organization runs their second job on December 1st 2020.

 If XYZ does not use the `_since` parameter on their second job: